-Demonstrate a detailed knowledge of the established concepts, theories and principles of the technology and environmental design of multi-storey and wide-span buildings and their services, including structural form and construction materials.
-(KU GA)

-- Demonstrate a detailed knowledge of management practice in a construction context, the ethical demands of sustainable development and the implications of design on the wider community.
-(KU KTS) - Explain and evaluate a detailed knowledge of construction site production management, and the centrality of health and safety in the design, planning and construction of buildings.
-(KU KTS) - 4.
-Evaluate the legal and international environment within which design and construction takes place, and the legal principles which govern relationships within the construction industry.
+- Demonstrate a detailed knowledge of the established concepts, theories and principles of the technology and environmental design of multi-storey and wide-span buildings and their services, including structural form and construction materials.
+(KU KTS) - 2.
+Demonstrate a detailed knowledge of management practice in a construction context, the ethical demands of sustainable development and the implications of design on the wider community.
+(KU GA) - 3.
+Analyse and evaluate construction site production management, and the centrality of health and safety in the design, planning and construction of buildings.
+(KU GA) - 4.
+Analyse and evaluate the legal and International environment within which design and construction takes place, and the legal principles which govern relationships within the construction industry.
 These include an understanding of personal responsibility in the context of the codes of conduct and ethics of the profession.
 (KU KTSA) - 5.
 Demonstrate a detailed knowledge of the concepts, theories and principles underlying the financial management of construction contracts.
-(KU) - Explain and evaluate a detailed knowledge of macro and micro economic theory as it pertains to the construction industry, and the relationship between the construction industry and the economy.
+(KU GA) - Demonstrate a detailed knowledge of macro and micro economic theory as it pertains to the construction industry, and the relationship between the construction industry and the economy.
 (KU GA) - 7.
 Interact effectively within a group, identify targets in consultation with others within a group, and establish responsibilities and working arrangements.
-(GA PPP) - 8.
-Develop the ability to make and sustain arguments, make judgements and propose solutions based upon complex ideas and concepts in a wide range of formats with a coherent style and structure.
-(GA KTS) - Evaluate effectiveness of own time management and task management maintain flexibility in planning.
-Identify potential causes of stress and act to minimise their impact.
-(GA KTS)
+(GA & PPP) - 8.
+Review critically alternative methods for obtaining data, decide on appropriate data collection techniques, undertake data collection, interpret data, carry out calculations as necessary, and present findings.
+(GA & KTS) - 9.
+Examine key elements of problems, investigate problems using a range of methods, and evaluate potential solutions against agreed criteria.
+(GA & PPP)